J Cancer 2018; 9(21):3867-3873. doi:10.7150/jca.28588

 We are still in the early stages of exosomal research in CRCLM.
 Since exosomes and exosomal miRNAs can be detected from patients non-invasively through blood, urine or other body fluids, these microvesicles could be potential sources of diagnostic, prognostic or predictive biomarkers of CRCLM.
 It is likely that the studies focusing on circulating exosomal miRNAs analysis in patient blood, urine or other body as liquid biopsy research are a step forward towards precision medicine.

 Discussion and conclusions

+We thank Mr. Davis Tran for his critical reading and edits for the manuscript.
 This research was supported by the Elaine H. Snyder Cancer Research Award (to SWF).

 Conflicts of Interest

 The authors declare that they have no competing interests.